-If you’re looking to boost your immune system – and warm your bones a little, too – give this healthy Homemade Honey Citron Tea recipe a try.
-Sweet Meyer lemon and local organic honey provide important health benefits, including antioxidants, Vitamin C and antibacterial properties.
-This is a soothing tea base that can be stored in the fridge for up to one month.
+If you’re looking to boost your immune system – and warm your soul a little, too – give this Homemade Honey Citron Tea recipe a try.
+Sweet Meyer lemon and organic, unfiltered honey provide important health benefits, including antioxidants, Vitamin C and antibacterial properties, and result in a soothing tea base that can be stored in the fridge for up to one month.

 What is Honey Citron Tea?